Fed's Powell says economy may face 'extended period' of weak growth

 The longer those health risks persist, Powell added, the more likely businesses will fail and households will be strapped for income in a downturn that he noted has fallen most heavily on those least able to cope.
 A recent Fed survey, he said, estimated that 40% of households with less than $40,000 in income included someone who has lost a job since February.

 The worst case outcome leaves the economy mired in “an extended period of low productivity growth and stagnant incomes ...
-Additional fiscal support could be costly but worth it if it helps avoid long term economic damage and leaves us with a stronger recovery,” Powell said in what amounted to a direct call for Congress to add to the nearly $3 trillion it has allocated for economic relief during the pandemic struggle.
+Additional fiscal support could be costly but worth it if it helps avoid long-term economic damage and leaves us with a stronger recovery,” Powell said in what amounted to a direct call for Congress to add to the nearly $3 trillion it has allocated for economic relief during the pandemic struggle.

 “This tradeoff is one for our elected representatives, who wield powers of taxation and spending.”